 Vaurnet needs no introduction to those who remember them from the 1980s, back when they were the only pair of sunglasses that mattered.
 I yearned for a pair, myself, but had to settle with a white long-sleeved t-shirt emblazoned with their red “V” logo instead, since I was too young to have the discipline needed to save up and buy a pair.
 (Today, models start at about $160.)
 These were the sunglasses that ski instructors would squirrel their money away for half a season just to afford—the kind of shades that bartenders hope that fur-clad après fashionista would accidentally leave them behind and never retrieve ‘em from the lost and found.
 If you were alive in the 80s, you wanted a pair of Vuarnets.

-The brand actually dates back to 1957 when two French optics wizards invented the Skilynx lens.
+dates back to 1957 when two French optics wizards invented the Skilynx lens.
 But they became Vuarnet after French alpine skier Jean Vuarnet won the gold medal in the downhill at the 1960 Olympics while wearing a pair of those shades, the same model now known as the 02s.

 From that point, the brand’s fame grew within the ski scene—and grew, and grew, rising to a veritable cultural fashion phenomena in the 1980s.
 But at some point, the brand leveled out here in the States, in no small part because of the influx of other optical lines.
 Then Vuarnet lost its North American distribution, and effectively disappeared off the retail shelves.